Number of turbines installed: 1,469

 Artificial island plans and a cable to Norway testify to offshore dynamic

 The ambitions to maximise the German North Sea wind’s utility do not end in Germany.
-Transmission grid operator TenneT, which, like competitor 50Hertz in the Baltic, is responsible for providing the link to the mainland in the North Sea, is also building a cable that will run some 620 kilometres from German waters to Norway.
+Transmission grid operator TenneT, which is responsible for providing the link to the mainland in the North Sea, has planned a power cable that will run some 620 kilometres from German waters to Norway.
 The so-called “NordLink” cable with a capacity of 1.4 GW is meant to help fill Norwegian hydropower plants with excess German offshore wind power, thereby increasing supply security and price stability in both countries.
 It is scheduled to start operation in 2020.

 Investors could close funding gaps with financial assistance from German development bank KfW, which funded the country’s first ten offshore projects at customary interest rates.
 According to the German economy ministry (BMWi), commercial banks were reluctant to finance the pioneer projects as financial risks were hard to gauge.
 The five-billion euro programme by the KfW was therefore intended to allow daring operators to gather experience and sound out cost reduction potentials.